How to Become a Psychiatrist | An Extremely Demanding but Rewarding Career

 - Treat different types of mental illness

-- How to respond to a psychiatry emergency situation
+- How to respond to a mental issues emergency situation

 - Learn suicidal behavior, just to name a few

-This is the last step to complete before becoming a psychiatrist.
-All states need psychiatrists to become licensed before practicing his or her profession.
-To be licensed, you will need to take the final exam; U.S Medical Licensing Examination for M.D.s or the Comprehensive Osteopathic Medical Licensing Examination of D.O.s.
+Getting your medical license or certification from the American Board of Psychiatry is the last step to complete before becoming a psychiatrist.
+All states needs all psychiatrists to become an American Board of Psychiatry and Neurology (ABPN) licensed holder before practicing his or her profession.
+To be licensed and to become American Board of Psychiatry and Neurology certified, you will need to take the final exam; U.S Medical Licensing Examination for M.D.
+(Doctor Of Medicine) or the Comprehensive Osteopathic Medical Licensing Examination of D.O.s.

 Working as a Psychiatrist

-As a psychiatrist, you will specialize in mental health, including substance use disorders.
-You will assess and treat patients with emotional, behavioral and mental diseases and conditions.
+As a psychiatrist, an American Board of Psychiatrist licensed holder, and as one of medical health professionals, you will specialize in mental health conditions of a patients including substance use disorders.
+As a one of many mental health professionals, you will assess and treat patients with emotional, behavioral, mental diseases and mental issues.

-A psychiatrist can work in private practice, public hospitals, and nursing homes.
-The job description of a psychiatrist include the following:
+Psychiatrists are medical doctors that can work in private practice, public hospitals, and nursing homes.
+The job description of a psychiatrist includes the following:

-- Analyze data of their patients in order to give the best treatment
+- Psychiatrists must analyze data of their patients in order to give the best treatment

 - Coordinate and communicate with case managers

-- Monitor patients to determine the effectiveness of their treatment plan
+- Psychiatrists must monitor persons with mental health issues to determine the effectiveness of their treatment plan

-- Work with other health professionals to adjust treatment plans
+- Work with other medical professionals to adjust treatment plans

 It is worth noting that treatment will depend on the type of mental illness your patient will have and its severity.